Methodology

 Corrections

 Found a number you can't reproduce?
 File a data-quality issue (the published figure looks wrong) or a provider correction (your service measures a different value).
-Material errors are corrected in place with a dated note.
+Material errors are corrected in place with a dated note on the affected report.